Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 Photo Credit: Victoria Alcaca

-Victoria Alcaca, the owner of the Cheese + Wine in Monroe Center, says her shop’s mission is to offer the world’s finest selection of artisan and farmhouse cheeses, hand-selected wines, gourmet sandwiches, and craft beers available.
-The store also crafts custom gift baskets and charcuterie boards in addition to hosting wine + cheese-paring parties for any special event.
+Victoria Alcaca, the owner of Cheese + Wine, says her shop’s mission is to provide the world’s finest selection of artisan and farmhouse cheeses, hand-selected wines, gourmet sandwiches, and craft beers.
+The store, which opened in the building over 15 years ago, also crafts custom gift baskets and charcuterie boards in addition to hosting wine + cheese parties for any special event.

 Christina Andersen Floral Design | Suite E506